spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 All airlocks are large enough for a group of people to don [**_Vacsuits_**](../appendix-magic-items/#vacsuit) comfortably.
 The walls are bare metal with yellow caution stripes and dramatic looking warnings next to the instructions on how to properly operate the double doors that open to space.

-There are empty Vacsuit storage lockers in every airlock, with a note reading “Confiscated by #OpsUnion” and signed by the Chief.
+There are empty Vacsuit storage lockers in every airlock, with a note reading “Confiscated by #OpsUnion” and signed by the Chief Engineer.
 The Vacsuits are all in the Cargo Bay, protected by the Quartermaster to prevent station sabotage.

 #### Airlocks